Solo Travel in Laos

 It was pouring rain.
 I didn't have an umbrella or a raincoat, but I went out anyway because I'm stubborn.

-I paid 100,000 kip for some rice and packaged snacks from a lady, she put a white cloth around me, and I joined a few others on a little stool.
+I paid 100,000 kip (approximately $4.58 USD) for some rice and packaged snacks from a lady who put a white cloth around me, and I joined a few others on a little stool.
 Waiting for the monks.
 Soaking wet.

 I wrote a separate piece on what I wish I'd known about the procession before chasing it through the rain.
 Read it here: The Tak Bat Monk Procession: What I Wish I Knew.